Compare two cars

 Safety

 The fact that the BMW got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
 Furthermore, taking kerb weight as an important factor into account, the German car offers a considerable difference of 15% more metal.

 Reliability